dvsa/hvt-geolocation/README.md

 # hvt-geolocation

-A Serverless Node lambda (GeolocationFunction) for querying, sorting (nearest-frist) and paginating ATFs based on a supplied postcode.
+A Serverless Node lambda (GeolocationFunction) for querying, sorting (nearest-first) and paginating ATFs based on a supplied postcode.

 ## Requirements